itsbrunodev/RickBlock/README.md

 ## RickBlock

-A chrome extension that doesn't let you get rick rolled
+A chrome extension that won't let you get rick rolled

 ## Bugs